Springbrook National Park walks boast some of the best hiking trails in South East Queensland!

 The rock pools are very shallow so I wouldn’t recommend doing any rock jumping at this particular spot.

 There is also a pathway that leads directly behind this Springbrook waterfall and from here you can get another cool perspective looking down the valley.
+Also, be sure to wear comfortable hiking shoes for the hike.

 FULL BLOG POST → PURLINGBROOK FALLS